 There was no official policy to keep Watanabe drunk and gambling.
 However, a picture of him was hung in employee back rooms.
 They all knew who he was and knew Harrah's wanted to keep one of the most lucrative gamblers in history in their casinos.
 So they all looked the other way and Watanabe's losses mounted.

-Watanabe's situation is indicative of the strange relationships casinos have with their whales.
+His situation is indicative of the strange relationships casinos have with their whales.
 They lure them in with incentives and free suites and unlimited booze and credit.
 They get private jet travel, a team of personal handlers to attend to every need.
 Competition for these high rollers is fierce, but managing them is fraught with trouble.
 Many are compulsive gamblers with more money than sense whose losses – and therefore lives – spin more and more out of control with every spin of the roulette wheel, every hand of blackjack dealt.

 A few gamblers, including Watanabe, have tried to turn the blame around on casinos by filing civil suits.
 Such attempts are rarely successful.

 Casinos can opt to ban out of control whales.
 Harrah's chose not to, even as Watanabe's losses continued to climb to astronomic levels.
 The welcome mat was rolled out day after day after day.
-Watanabe became generous with casino employees—handing out bundles of $100 bills that totaled as much as $20,000 for tips along with other lavish gifts.
+He became generous with casino employees—handing out bundles of $100 bills that totaled as much as $20,000 for tips along with other lavish gifts.

 Halfway through the year, Terry had lost more than $50 million.
 A few months later he had lost more than $100 million.
 When his lawyers finally attempted to tally the annual losses, they pegged the number at $127 million.
 After a lawsuit was filed and Harrah's was forced to turn over their internal records, Terry's lawyers concluded that the real number was a staggering $204 million.
 Keep in mind, that's $204 million lost in ONE YEAR.

 Watanabe opened up to his sister and brother about his gambling losses over Thanksgiving in 2007 when they visited him in Las Vegas.
 They had no idea of the extent of his gambling problem before then.
-Two weeks after that admission, Watanabe's sister returned to Las Vegas, packed up his stuff, and brought him home to Omaha.
+Two weeks after that admission, his sister returned to Las Vegas, packed up his stuff, and brought him home to Omaha.
 He entered a residential treatment facility and has not entered a casino since.

 Watanabe sold his Omaha mansion for $2.66 million in 2008 and moved to San Francisco.
 He paid back $112 million of the $127 million he lost during the epic binge before filing a civil suit against Harrah's.
 His suit alleged that casino staff plied him with liquor as part of a well orchestrated plan to keep him gambling.
 Watanabe also insisted that the casino reneged on their promises to give him cash back on certain losses.